pulumiverse/pulumi-vra/sdk/dotnet/README.md

-A Pulumi package for creating and managing vmware vra cloud resources.
+A Pulumi package for creating and managing VMware VRA cloud resources.